CHECKOUT MY FACEBOOK LIKE PAGE WITH A LOT MORE PHOTOS.

 ALL HISTORIC pages of Lincoln Heights are done on my own time and resources without any compensation from anyone.
 I am very grateful to everyone that sent in images, descriptions, and signed my guestbook.

 My link with this community is through its wonderful rich history.
 I know of no other community in Los Angeles that can boast of such attractions that entertained and educated early Los Angeles.
 Also being the first suburb outside the original city limits.

-inform and educate the youth of Lincoln Heights (and adults too) so that
+is to inform and educate the youth of Lincoln Heights (and adults too) so

 which are used by permission and or where credit is noted.